 of the Hillel.

-David is a graduate of the Harold Grinspoon Foundation’s JCamp180 GIFT program.
-He has served as a Liaison with the Foundation for Jewish Camp’s Launchpad and Cornerstone Fellowships.
-David also volunteers with the American Camp Association as a Visitor for the camp accreditation process.
+David is a Board Member with Philly Hillel, and he also volunteers with the American Camp Association as a Visitor for the camp accreditation process.

 Coming to us from Israel’s mixed city of Akko, Guy Brenkel is with Camp Galil as a Shaliach, an Israeli emissary working with the Jewish Agency for Israel and Habonim Dror Olami.
 Most recently,Guy’s role in Habonim Dror’s partner movement, Dror Yisrael, was to run the mechinah, a convocational gap year program for Israelis looking to learn a new skill or trade before joining the army.
 Prior to that,Guy’s history as an educator brings a really exciting perspective to Galil.
 His past roles included helping fast food workers in Israel organize for labor rights, teaching reproductive health to 7-12th graders, and navigating the deeply complex needs of Israel’s incredibly diverse population.